monacoremo/postgrest-sessions-example/app.sql.md

 ```

-Webusers should be able to view, create, update and delete todo items, with the
+Web-users should be able to view, create, update and delete todo items, with the
 restrictions that we previously set in the Row Level Security policies.

 ```sql